Egbewattnkongho13/SQL_Project_Job_Data_Analysis/README.md

 # SQL_Project_Job_Data_Analysis
-A project that leverages data of different types of jobs in the tech data spaces and tries to gain insight about what are the top paying jobs for my role
+A project that leverages data of different types of jobs in the tech data spaces and tries to gain insight about what are the top paying jobs for the role of Data Engineer.